History of Providence, Rhode Island: Founding and colonial era

 The settlement lacked an official religion; no church building was erected in the town until the 18th century.
 In the absence of a church, the settlers congregated for religious and civil purposes on the common land adjacent to Roger Williams' home lot and later in the 1646 mill built by John Smith.

 Over the following two decades, Providence Plantations grew into a self sufficient agricultural and fishing settlement, though its lands were difficult to farm and its borders were disputed with Connecticut and Massachusetts.
 During this period, the original temporary log dwellings built by the first settlers gave way to new clapboard stone-end houses with gabled roofs.

 An Indian coalition burned Providence to the ground on March 29, 1676, during King Philip's War, making it one of two major Colonial settlements burned.
 The only two houses known to have survived the fire are the William Field House and Roger Mowry Tavern, both of which have since been demolished.

 After the town was rebuilt, the economy expanded into more industrial and commercial activity.
 The outer lands of Providence Plantation extending to the Massachusetts and Connecticut borders were incorporated as Scituate, Glocester, and Smithfield, Rhode Island, in 1731.
 Later, Cranston, Johnston, and North Providence were also carved out of Providence's municipal territory.

 In 1700, the first church building was erected in the city—a Baptist church on the corner of Smith and North Main Streets.

-The Transatlantic Slave Trade fueled the growth of the Providence economy, bringing the city to a position of economic prosperity by the mid-18th century.
-On voyages to plantations in the West Indies Providences merchants exchanged enslaved people as well as lumber and dairy for molasses.
-In 1755, enslaved people accounted for 8 percent of Providence's population.